DialmasterOrg/Youtarr/README.md

 ## Description

 YoutubePlexArr is a Dockerized application that offers a user-friendly way to automatically download videos from YouTube channels that you've handpicked, and integrates them seamlessly into your Plex Media Server.
+Note that this is in no way endorsed by, or associated with Youtube itself.

 ## Overview